theodox/ta_101/TA coding 101.md

 However, once a tool moves into production it should be refactored into as clean and simple a form as possible.
 Once you see how things fit together you are in far better place to pick the right abstractions for the final version.
 It's also a good time to see what parts of the tool are really general purpose code and can be pushed upstream into reusable library code.
 And, when the problem involves some wierd, idiosyncratic code make sure to comment the reasons.

-What you write should get better over time -- just because it's not springing fully formed from your [*].
+What you write should get better over time.
+It's very rare that you'll understand the whole problem set the first time.
+Good design will make it possible to add or extend the initial feature set in response to feedback and to the problems that only show up over time.
+Again, being comfortable with refactoring makes it easier to adapt to new problems.
+Every kind of coder struggles with the balance between 'just get it done' and the designing the perfectly general system that can be extended to all eventualities.
+The safest approach is to strike a middle ground: start small and improve, taking time to go back and rationalize the basic structure as you understand it better.

 ###  Less is more

+Starting small has another benefit as well.
 A wise man once said ["We hate code.
 We want to ship as little of it as possible"](https://www.youtube.com/watch?v=o9pEzgHorH0).
 Not everything needs to be a class or a metaprogramming paradigm.
 We ought to start with the simplest solution first, and add complexity when its called for.
 Since we want to be comfortable with refactoring anyway there's no need to write a complex system until the simple system is failing to work.

 In keeping with that: